 Road trips are always great, but you’ll get to Key West from Miami or the reverse much faster if you fly.
 Flights from Miami to Key West usually take about an hour or a bit less.
 Get on an early flight from Miami Airport to Key West International Airport, and you’ll have plenty of time to see the sights.

 You won’t even have to stray far from the airport for all the fun to begin.
 Take to the sky for the best sights, with a slightly different mode of transport.
-Fly-KeyWest Helicopter Tours is situated on Roosevelt Boulevard and operates out of Key West Airport.
+Fly-KeyWest Helicopter Tours is on Roosevelt Boulevard and operates out of Key West Airport.

 Some parts of the island are only accessible from the sea or the air.
 A short helicopter tour offers the thrill of seeing all Key West offers from a different perspective.

 This helicopter tour will allow you to spot dolphins, sea turtles, and stingrays without getting out on the water.
-It’s had raving reviews from countless satisfied customers and is an exciting vacation option for both solo travelers and couples.
+It’s had rave reviews from countless satisfied customers and is an exciting vacation option for both solo travelers and couples.

 State Parks To Visit En Route From Miami To Key West